Farfield: Geography

-Between August and September, the Farfield Lawn is home to one of the finest colonies in Great Britain of the orchid Spiranthes spiralis, also known as Autumn Ladies'-tresses.
+Between August and September, the Farfield Lawn is home to a colony of the orchid Spiranthes spiralis, also known as Autumn Ladies'-tresses, which was once among the finest such colonies in Great Britain.

 The grand piano in the common room is a Bechstein given by the Worshipful Company of Fishmongers.
 It is believed that Benjamin Britten used it to compose his anthem A Hymn to the Virgin.